gabrielcs/nyc-subway-canvass/README.md

 Since we started with 3 DataFrames that were already cleaned and explored in other notebooks, our task here was to join those data sources in order to make recommendations.

-We started by getting a visual for the joined geographical distributions of both schools and stations.
+We started by getting a visual for the joined geographical distributions of both schools and stations (station entrances are red circles, schools are blue diamonds).
 We quickly noticed there were a couple of schools with no nearby stations.
 That warned us our algorithm would have to take that into account.

 [![Geographical distribution of schools and stations](figures/all_stations_schools.png)](https://cdn.rawgit.com/gabrielcs/nyc-subway-canvass/master/maps/all_stations_schools.html)